cryptocoinjs/secp256k1-node/README.md

 INSTALL
 ===
+If you have gmp installed secp256k1 will use it.
+Otherwise it should fallback to openssl.
+* arch `pacman -S gmp`
+* ubuntu `sudo apt-get install libgmp-dev`

 ##### from npm

 `npm install secp256k1`
-Note: you will need to have g++ installed first

 ##### from git